Related event page

 Tip: Review your pending list every three to four days during the active RSVP window.
 Small, frequent check-ins prevent a last-minute scramble.

-About 20 percent of invitees will need direct follow-up even after reminders, according to RSVPify data.
-After your deadline passes, send a brief personal message — not a mass reminder — to each non-responder.
+Even with a good reminder sequence, some invitees will still need direct follow-up.
+After your deadline passes, send a brief personal message, not a mass reminder, to each non-responder.
 Something like: 'Hey, just checking in on [Event Name] on [Date].
 Would love to know if you can make it so I can finalize plans.
 No pressure either way.'
-This personal touch converts more responses than another broadcast reminder.
+This personal touch usually works better than another broadcast reminder.
 For wedding-scale events, delegate follow-ups by guest group: one person handles family, another handles friends, and so on.

 Tip: Give non-responders 48 to 72 hours to reply after your personal follow-up before counting them as unlikely attendees for planning purposes.